 Many factors go into deciding which shipping method is right for a product, including whether it needs to be frozen or only refrigerated, the required temperature range, the type of product, the size of the shipment, etc. However, packaging choices can directly affect the efficiency of a cold chain.

-The role of RPCs
+The role of RPCs in the cold chain

 In speaking with Progressive Grocer last year, Tosca’s Vice President of Sales and Business Development Dave Rodgers explained the advantages RPCs give perishable products, whether product is shipped using passive or active cooling methods: